 “Well, they’re not going to charge him with murder, and he will get out sometime.
 I will always protect you, like everyone else here will.
 I swear it.”

 He looks at me.
 The tears start but he keeps it under control, just like he kept these secrets under wraps.
 He’s a brave 14-year-old.
 Then I realize the best place for him is with Stu and the Watts.
 I take John to Mike Sr and suggest it.
 He gets on the phone.
 In an hour a court order is delivered assigning custody to Michael Antonio and placement at the Watt’s.
 Mom Watt is surprised that Jace had a younger brother.
 She’s happy to add to her brood.
 They recognize that he’s in danger from his parents.
-She’ll bring the court papers to school for John, so they know not to let him go with his real parents.
+She’ll bring the court papers to school for John, so they know not to let his real parents contact him.
 He’ll still be at his regular school.
 I speak with Stu, who’s his usual bubbly, enthusiastic self.
 I tell him to take John to swim team so they’re always around him.
 He wants to call Mike Jr to tell him, since John’s his age.
-I feel the final burden drop from my shoulder.
+I feel the final burden drop from my shoulders.

 Mrs. Watt drives to Michael’s.
 Stu and Mike come with her into the music room.
 Stu runs around, looking at all the equipment, only pausing to say hi to everyone.
 He’s a big time performer now.

 “Your studio is cool,” he says to me.

 “Com’n and meet John.
 He’s Jace’s little brother, so that sort of makes him your big brother.

 “Wow.
 Mom says he’s going to stay with us?”